 December 24th - Christmas Eve tableaux

-For a beautiful send-off for your Elf, why not set up a pretty final scene in front of the Christmas tree with toys and particularly any other Christmas characters you have to hand?
+For a beautiful send-off for your Elf, why not set up a pretty Winter Wonderland scene with paper snowflakes and a few extra decorations?

-You can go to town on this one and make it look as arty, colourful and glitzy as you like using any of the Christmas decorations you have around to make it a real ‘Insta’-worthy farewell.
+You can go to town on this one and make it look as arty, colourful and glitzy as you like with a range of hanging decorations.
+Keep it cheap and cheerful with handmade snowflakes or buy pre-made snowflakes to make it a real 'Insta'-worthy farewell.

 More Elf on the Shelf ideas you can try

 We know this might not be the simplest one we've included, but we do love it!
 Get your Elf escaping a lava flow floor by attaching him to your front door in a bid to escape.